Tuesday, April 21, 2015

 Raspou.team

 "Faithful to the tradition of 1848, La Commune officially encourages the participation of foreigners.
-A Hungarian Jew, a jewel-maker member of the International Worker's Association, is even elected member of the Commune by the 13th district [...] "the flag of La Commune is that of the universal Republic."
+A Hungarian Jew, who is a jewel-maker member of the International Worker's Association, is even elected member of the Commune by the 13th district [...] "the flag of La Commune is that of the universal Republic."

 .

-• Until the catastrophe of the end violence is mainly verbal and a guillotine is publicly burned:
+• Until the catastrophe of the end, violence is mainly verbal and a guillotine is publicly burned:

 -- Brandely, p.
 62 et seq.

-• The humble were not aggressive: for example, cancan dancers brandished white petticoats as banners for peace, before and after La Commune.
+• The humble were not aggressive: For example, cancan dancers brandished white petticoats as banners for peace, before and after La Commune.

 -- Nadège Maruta, cancan dancer, choreographer and historian